Do Indian hires really need N2? Field reality

 What Is N2?—What the Test Can and Cannot Measure

-JLPT (Japanese-Language Proficiency Test) N2 is the second-highest of five levels measuring Japanese ability.
-It is defined as the level where you can "understand Japanese used in everyday situations and, to some extent, in a wider range of contexts."
+JLPT N2 is the second-highest of the five Japanese proficiency levels.
+It is defined as the level at which you can understand Japanese used in everyday situations and, to some extent, in a wider range of contexts.

-• Can understand the main points of newspaper and magazine articles
+• Can understand the gist of newspaper and magazine articles

-• Can listen to organized conversations or news and grasp the flow and key points
+• Can listen to structured conversations or news and understand the flow and key points

-• Can follow near-natural-speed Japanese and understand the development and intent of a talk
+• Can listen to Japanese at near-natural speed and grasp the development and intent of the talk

-• Writing business emails: Proper use of honorifics and standard external-email phrasing are outside the test scope
+• Writing business emails: Proper use of honorifics and standard phrases for external emails is outside the exam scope

-• Phone communication: On calls, where listening conditions are limited, even N2 holders often struggle
+• Phone communication: On the phone, where listening conditions are limited, even N2 holders often struggle

-• Understanding implicit context: "Read-between-the-lines" communication in Japanese business culture cannot be tested
+• Understanding implied context: The “reading between the lines” style common in Japanese business culture cannot be measured by the exam

-• Use of technical terms: Ability to handle IT terminology in Japanese is not included in N2
+• Using technical terms: The ability to handle IT terminology in Japanese is not included in N2

-In short, having N2 does not always mean "can use business Japanese," and conversely, some people without N2 can still use Japanese effectively at work.
+In short, having N2 does not necessarily mean you can use business Japanese, and conversely, even without N2, some people can use Japanese in practical work without problems.

 Required Japanese Level by Job Type

-Japanese requirements vary by role and position.
-Requiring N2 across the board can unnecessarily limit hiring options.
+Japanese language requirements vary greatly by role and position.
+Requiring N2 across the board risks needlessly narrowing hiring opportunities.

-Much development work is done through code and English documents.
-If team communication is in English or text-based, N3 can be sufficient.
+Most development work can be done with code and English documents.
+If team communication is in English or text-based, N3 can be enough.

-However, if daily stand-ups or review meetings are in Japanese, N2 is preferable.
-First define the company language environment, then set requirements accordingly.
+However, if there are morning meetings or review meetings in Japanese, N2 is preferable.
+First clarify the internal language environment, then set requirements based on it.

 Project Manager (PM)